-This course builds upon the skills and concepts taught in Metalwork 10.
-Students will be introduced to various processes such as MIG, TIG and Oxy-Acetylene welding.
-With these skills, and with approval from the instructor, students will be expected to design and build projects of their choosing, providing they are suitable to their skill level and learning outcomes.
-Students are expected to take charge of their project work-develop a plan, set goals for completion, maintain a daily log and work with a certain amount of self-direction.
-Supplementary fee: \$50.00
+This course builds upon the skills and concepts taught in Metalwork 9/10.
+Students continue to develop their machining, welding, fabrication, hand tool and design skills.
+Students design and build projects of their choosing with the aim of continually developing and challenging their skills and abilities.
+Students are required to take charge of their project work, develop a personalized plan, set goals for completion, and work with a certain amount of self-direction.
+Supplementary fee: \$57.50